Close Menu

 Over centuries, successive empires, including the Babylonians and Romans, conquered the land.

-Arab and Muslim Rule In the 7th century, Arab Muslims conquered the region, and over time, it became predominantly Arab and Muslim, though Jewish and Christian communities remained.
+In the 7th century, Arab Muslims conquered the region, making it predominantly Arab and Muslim, with Jewish and Christian communities remaining.

 Jerusalem, in particular, became a significant site for Islam due to the Al-Aqsa Mosque, which is revered as one of the faith’s holiest places.

-Islamic dynasties, followed by the Ottoman Empire, ruled for centuries, and the local Arab population developed strong cultural and historical ties to the land, considering it their ancestral home.
+Islamic dynasties and the Ottoman Empire ruled for centuries; local Arabs developed strong cultural ties, viewing the land as their ancestral home.

 Waves of Jewish migration began, with land purchases and settlements growing steadily.

-While some land was acquired legally, the local Arab population feared displacement and loss of control.
+While Jews acquired some land legally, local Arabs feared displacement and loss of control.

 These concerns fueled tensions between Jewish immigrants and Arab residents.